inlets/inletsctl/README.md

 * [inlets-operator](https://github.com/inlets/inlets-operator) - deep integration for inlets in Kubernetes, expose Service type LoadBalancer
 * [inletsctl](https://github.com/inlets/inletsctl) - CLI tool to provision exit-nodes for use with inlets or inlets-pro

+## How much will this cost?

+The `inletsctl create` command will provision a cloud host with the provider and region of your choice and then start running `inlets server`.
+The host is configured with the standard VM image for Ubuntu or Debian Linux and inlets is installed via userdata/cloud-init.

+The [provision](https://github.com/inlets/inletsctl/tree/master/pkg/provision) package contains defaults for OS images to use and for cloud host plans and sizing.
+You'll find all available options on `inletsctl create --help`

+The cost for cloud hosts varies depending on a number of factors such as the region, bandwidth used, and so forth.
+A rough estimation is that it could cost around 5 USD / month to host a VM on for DigitalOcean, Civo, or Scaleway.
+The VM is required to provide your public IP.
+Some hosting providers supply credits and a free-tier such as GCE and AWS.

+See the pricing grid on the [inlets-operator](https://github.com/inlets/inlets-operator#provider-pricing) for a detailed breakdown.

+inletsctl does not automatically delete your exit nodes (read cloud hosts), so you'll need to do that in your dashboard or via `inletsctl delete` when you are done.

 ## Install `inletsctl`

 ```sh